 I classify the known approaches for autism intervention into six broad categories.
 I have not undergone any of these therapies and thus could not comment on their effects.
-I am providing these resources solely to help parents and not because I advocate curing autism.
+I am providing these resources solely to help parents make more informed decisions, not because I advocate curing autism.

 Neurological: change brain operations via the environment & senses